 The study has the ambition to also include currencies other than the EUR, namely British Pound ('GBP) and US Dollar ('USD').
-Consequently, there are also Risk Free Rates for GBP and USD which are not part of the benchmark portfolios in part 01.
+Consequently, there are also Risk Free Rates and corporate bonds for GBP and USD which are not part of the benchmark portfolios.
 Part 03 of the study collects information of the undertakings' portfolio composition including the currency split.

 Furthermore, you should also provide the foreign exchange ('FX') rates, for each simulated scenario, between the EUR and each non-EUR currency covered by the response template.
-Eg. in the case of British Pound you are expected to enter the exchange rate EUR/GBP, i.e. how much British Pound is received in exchange for one Euro.
+E.g. in the case of British Pound you are expected to enter the exchange rate EUR/GBP, i.e. how many British Pounds are received in exchange for one Euro.